s0umyaD07/DS3231/README.md

             //Initialize the read address
             if ((write(file, writeBuffer, 1)) != 1)
             {
-                cout << "Failed to reset the read address\n";
+                cout << "Failed to reset  read address\n";
                 return 1;
             }
             //Read the buffer
             if (read(file, buf, BUFFER_SIZE) != BUFFER_SIZE)
             {
-                cout << "Failed to read in the buffer\n";
+                cout << "Failed to read in  buffer\n";
                 return 1;
             }
-            /*Displays the current RTC Time in HH:MM:SS format As the register stores the value in BCD format which is converted to decimal format to display */ cout << "RTC Time in HH:MM:SS format is : " << binaryCDToDecimal(buf[2]) <<":"<< binaryCDToDecimal(buf[1]) << ":" << binaryCDToDecimal(buf[0]) << "\n";
+            /* This Displays current RTC Time in HH:MM:SS format As the register stores the value in BCD format which is converted to decimal format to display */ cout << "RTC Time in HH:MM:SS format is : " << binaryCDToDecimal(buf[2]) <<":"<< binaryCDToDecimal(buf[1]) << ":" << binaryCDToDecimal(buf[0]) << "\n";
             //Displays the current RTC Date in DD/MM/YY format cout << "RTC Date in DD/MM/YY format is : " << binaryCDToDecimal(buf[4]) <<"/"<< binaryCDToDecimal(buf[5]) << "/" << binaryCDToDecimal(buf[6]) << "\n";

-            /*Read and display the current temperature - Temperature is read by the above read command Displays the RTC Temperature in °C*/
+            /*Read and display  current temperature
+            Displays the RTC Temperature in °C*/
             float temperature = buf[17] + ((buf[18]>>6)*0.25);//As a last 2 bit of the MSB is the decimal value, it is shifted right by 6 times and multiplied by 0.25 for resolution cout << "Temperature is " << temperature <<"°C\n";

-            //Set the current time and date on the RTC module. int writeSeconds = 25, writeMinutes = 59, writeHours = 15, writeDate = 04, writeMonth = 03, writeYear = 21;
+            //Setting the current time & date to the RTC module. int writeSeconds = 25, writeMinutes = 59, writeHours = 15, writeDate = 04, writeMonth = 03, writeYear = 21;
             unsigned char buffer[2];
             //Set seconds